Visit the site regularly and become thoroughly acquainted with the site

 - Inspection of site facilities (signage, fencing, etc.).

 - Observations of rare species and documentation of invasive species.

 - Notation of any problems or illegal activities.

 - Visits may include project work, such as brush cutting or seed collecting.

-- Reporting observations from your site visits is very important.
-Fill out the observation reporting form, and turn it in after each visit to your SNA representative.
+- Fill out the observation reporting form, and turn it in after each visit to your SNA representative.
 Reports may include photographs to document observations.